jrroosevelt/VS2PCG/VS2PCG_glossary.md

 This applies to anything opposing you.
 An enemy player is your opponent.
 An enemy character is one on your opponent's side.

 # Enters combat
 A character enters combat when they become an attacker or defender.
+This is typically when the attack is initially declared.
+However, certain card effects can change when this occurs.
+For example, when Uncanny Defense is played, the new defender "enters combat" at that point.
+O

 # Equipment
 Equipment is a type of card that is attached to character and gives it powers.
 During your turn you can put Equipment cards onto your characters by paying the cost just like a character.
 Just like an affiliated plot-twist, you can only play an equipment if you have a face-up character with the matching team/brand affiliation; however that equipment can go on any character you control.
 See [Playing Equipment in the Official Rules](https://docs.google.com/document/u/0/d/1nF6Wh6sNSTgopLu9-3p4P58LSq-pC-bxInOnBTvhRwc/mobilebasic#h.aexu5x31ppi) for more information.